Project

 Estimate record file size by video and audio bitrate according to channel

-Added by Peter Wong almost 5 years ago.
-Updated almost 5 years ago.
+Added by Peter Wong about 5 years ago.
+Updated about 5 years ago.

 Status: